ZeroSumQuant/luca-dev-assistant/docs/task_log.md

   - Determined root cause: missing git pull step before push operation
   - Created detailed handoff document with fix instructions
   - Prepared plan for separate PR to address this infrastructure issue

+## 2025-05-11
+- **11:00 am — Project vision refinement** – updated LUCA's core positioning and messaging:
+  - Repositioned LUCA as a general-purpose development assistant first, with specialized QuantConnect capabilities
+  - Created new branch `claude-2025-05-11-readme-improvements` for documentation updates
+  - Completely rewrote README.md with a clearer value proposition and broader appeal
+  - Added new sections highlighting LUCA's key differentiators:
+    - Adaptive Agent Architecture
+    - Extensible MCP system
+    - Personalized learning modes (Noob/Pro/Guru)
+  - Balanced examples to showcase both general development and quantitative finance use cases
+- **12:30 pm — Roadmap recalibration** – updated project roadmap to align with new vision:
+  - Adjusted MVP completion from 85% to 80% to reflect additional features
+  - Added new MVP requirements for adaptive agent architecture and learning modes
+  - Created a new UI/UX Features section in the roadmap
+  - Expanded post-MVP goals to include MCP ecosystem development
+  - Updated success metrics to track learning effectiveness and ecosystem growth
+  - Reframed domain-specific sections to be more inclusive of general development